Embodied resilience for apocalyptic times

 What does it look like in practice?

-The practices of embodied resilience are simple, portable and adaptable and can be practised anywhere in under 2 minutes.
-They invite the nervous system into balance and coherence.
+The practices are simple, portable and adaptable and can be practised anywhere in under 2 minutes.
+They help the body de-escalate its stress response when it’s safe to do so.

 Some of the practices include gentle physical movement, which is optional and can be adapted to your body.

-The work is gentle by design, not because the challenges are small, but because gentleness is what allows change to happen without collapse or retraumatisation.
+The work is gentle by design, not because the challenges are small, but because gentleness is what allows change to happen without getting overwhelmed or traumas being triggered.

-In each session, we explore key frameworks for understanding how stress manifests in the body and try out different practices together to find out which ones work for you.
+In my sessions, we explore a range of frameworks for understanding stress and resilience and try out different practices together to find out which ones work for your body.

-Over time, regular practice help you grow the capacity to:
+Over time, regular practice helps you grow the capacity to:

-• Discern whether those responses are proportionate to the situation
+• Discern whether it is proportionate to the situation

 Black and white illustration of two orchids in one single line by farida89

-In this 90-minute interactive intro session, you will learn the basics of embodied resilience, how to recognise stress in your body and practise different ways of grounding yourself in the moment.
+This 90-minute interactive session offers you an introduction to embodied resilience practices and frameworks, which includes learning how to recognise stress in your body and practising different ways of grounding yourself in the moment.

 Upcoming dates: